A Framework for Improving the Reliability of Black-box Variational Inference: Experiments

 \subsection{Accuracy with Gaussian Targets}

 First, to explore optimization accuracy relative to the optimal variational approximation, we consider Gaussian targets of the form $\postdensity = \distNorm(0, V)$.
-In such cases we can compute the ground-truth optimal variational approximation either analytically (because the distribution belongs to the mean-field variational family and hence $\approxdensity_{*} = \pi$) or numerically using deterministic optimization (since the KL divergence between Gaussians is available in closed-form).
-Specifically, we consider the covariances $V = I$ (identity covariance), $V_{ij} = j\ind[i=j]$ (diagonal non-identity covariance), $V_{ij} = \ind[i = j] + 0.8\ind[i \ne j]$ (uniform covariance with correlation 0.8), and $V_{ij} = \ind[i = j] + 0.8^{\mid i-j\mid}\ind[i \ne j]$ (banded covariance with maximum correlation 0.8).
+In such cases, we can compute the ground-truth optimal variational approximation either analytically (because the distribution belongs to the mean-field variational family and hence $\approxdensity_{*} = \pi$) or numerically using deterministic optimization (since the KL divergence between Gaussians is available in closed form).
+Specifically, we consider the following covariances that aid in assessing our framework across a range of condition numbers from 1 to around 9000: \bitems \item Identity covariance: $V = I$ \item Diagonal non-identity covariance: $V_{ij} = j\ind[i=j]$ \item Uniform covariance with correlation 0.8: $V_{ij} = \ind[i = j] + 0.8\ind[i \ne j]$ \item Banded covariance with maximum correlation 0.8: $V_{ij} = \ind[i = j] + 0.8^{\mid i-j\mid}\ind[i \ne j]$ \item Diagonal non-identity banded covariance with maximum correlation 0.8: $V_{ij} = j\ind[i=j] + 0.8^{\mid i-j\mid}\ind[i \ne j]$ \item Diagonal identity (except first entry) uniform covariance with maximum correlation 0.8: $V_{ij} = 1000\ind[i=j=1] + \ind[i=j \ne 1] + 0.8\ind[i \ne j]$ \item Diagonal identity (except first entry) banded covariance with maximum correlation 0.8: $V_{ij} = 1000\ind[i=j=1] + \ind[i=j \ne 1] + 0.8^{\mid i-j\mid}\ind[i \ne j]$ \eitems In our selection, we specifically included diagonal identity matrices (with the exception of the first entry) combined with either uniform or banded covariance structures, showcasing a maximum covariance of 0.8.
+This setting results in weaker correlation between the first component and the others.
+This choice was strategic to achieve higher condition numbers (around 5000 and 9000 respectively), given that correlations set at $0.8$ or $0.8^{\mid i-j\mid}\ind[i \ne j]$ yield condition numbers around 400 and 80, respectively.

-\Cref{fig:Accuracy-with-gaussian-targets} shows the comparison between RAABBVI and fixed-learning rate versions of RMSProp, Windowed Adagrad (WAdagrad), and FASO.
-The results indicate that RAABBVI performs well when compared with fixed-learning rate approaches.
-Moreover, by varying the accuracy threshold $\xi$, the quality of the final approximation $\hat\approxdensity_{*}$ also varies such that $\skl{\approxdensity_{*}}{\hat\approxdensity_{*}}^{1/2} \approx \xi$.
+\Cref{fig:Accuracy-with-gaussian-targets,fig:Accuracy-with-gaussian-targets-high-condion-covariance-matrix,fig:learning-rate-schedules-with-gaussian-targets} show the comparison of RABVI to FASO, Stan's ADVI implementation, SGD with exponential decay learning rate (SGD-ED), Adam with exponential decay and cosine learning rates (Adam-ED, Adam-C), RMSProp with exponential decay and cosine learning rates (RMSProp-ED, RMSProp-C), and fixed-learning rate versions of RMSProp, Adam, Windowed Adagrad (WAdagrad).
+The findings demonstrate that RABVI consistently outperforms ADVI, SGD-ED, both adaptive learning rate versions of RMSProp, and the fixed-learning rate methods in a majority of the cases.
+While Adam and SGD-ED occasionally reach performance levels similar to RABVI, they tend to converge more slowly and with less reliability.
+Additionally, despite Adam-ED and Adam-C closely matching RABVI's performance, they lack a dependable mechanism for determining when to terminate the optimization.
+On the other hand, by varying the accuracy threshold $\xi$, the quality of the final RABVI approximation $\hat\approxdensity_{*}$ also varies such that $\skl{\approxdensity_{*}}{\hat\approxdensity_{*}}^{1/2} \approx \xi$.